PRESCRIPTION DRUG REHAB AND TREATMENT IN GEORGIA

 We highly recommend that individuals withdrawing from opioids receive help and support from a professional detox program.
 Withdrawal symptoms from opioids can be severe.
 At Bluff, we can relieve much of the discomfort through various non-opioid, non-habit forming medications.

 Our medically supervised detox program helps individuals begin the process of healing physically, emotionally and psychologically from the damage caused by addiction.
 From there, individuals in the early stages of recovery can continue on in inpatient drug rehab truly restore their health and work toward a more secure and lasting sobriety through prescription drug rehab and address the causes of prescription drug abuse.

 Escaping the Cycle of Pain Med Addiction

-Prescription pain medication addiction rehab isn’t an easy journey, but the Bluff Plantation team of professionals will be with you every step of the way, helping you get sober and learn strategies for maintaining recovery over the long-term.
+Prescription pain medication addiction rehab isn’t an easy journey, but the Bluff team of professionals will be with you every step of the way, helping you get sober and learn strategies for maintaining recovery over the long-term.
 Our team is deeply compassionate, experienced and dedicated to helping individuals recover.

-Depending on the level of dependence or addiction, Bluff Plantation offers all levels of prescription drug abuse solutions including detox, residential treatment, partial hospitalization, and intensive outpatient programs.
+Depending on the level of dependence or addiction, Bluff offers all levels of prescription drug abuse solutions including detox, residential treatment, partial hospitalization, and intensive outpatient programs.
 Our addiction specialists can help determine which level of care is best for you.

 Take the first step to recovery by contacting us today.